griffin-west/odin-recipes/README.md

 # odin-recipes

-This is a basic HTML project from the Odin Project.
+This is a super basic HTML assignment from the Odin Project.